wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 to verify that the mobile-friendly display has been restored.

-Bootstrap is not specific to ASP.NET MVC 5, and you can take advantage of these features in any web application.
-But it is now built into the ASP.NET MVC 5 project template, so that your MVC 5 Web application can take advantage of Bootstrap by default.
+Bootstrap is not specific to ASP.NET MVC 5, and you can take advantage of these features in any web site.
+But it is now built into the ASP.NET MVC 5 project template, so that your MVC 5 web site can take advantage of Bootstrap by default.

 For more information about Bootstrap, go to the